South Quay Plaza: Design and development

+In 2022, Berkeley submitted a proposal to raise the height of Berwick Tower by 15.3 m, adding five floors and 45 new homes (14 of which are affordable) to the building.
+The Greater London Authority approved the amended proposal in early 2024.

 Construction

 There will be three phases of development.
-Phase One, consisting of 68-storey Hampton Tower, began in October 2016 and has been completed in mid-2021.
-It saw the demolition of the current buildings to prepare for the largest of the three towers.
+Phase One, consisting of the 68-storey Hampton Tower, began in October 2016 and was completed in mid-2021.
+It saw the demolition of the existing buildings on the site to prepare for the largest of the three towers.

-Phase Two, consisting of 56-storey Harcourt Gardens, began in 2020 on a neighbouring site and is currently scheduled for completion in 2024.
+Phase Two, consisting of the 56-storey Harcourt Gardens, began in 2020 on a neighbouring site and is currently scheduled for completion in 2024.

-Originally slated to began in 2018 and scheduled for completion in 2022 as part of Phase Two, the construction of 36-storey Berwick Tower is now part of Phase Three.
+Originally slated to began in 2018 and scheduled for completion in 2022 as part of Phase Two, the construction of the 41-storey Berwick Tower is now part of Phase Three.
 Existing site demolition and ground works has yet to begin.

 In July 2015, construction company Laing O'Rourke won the contract to build the largest and smallest of the three buildings.